 - Clear the browser cache

-- Delete any cache you have as part as a WordPress plugin you have installed.
+- Delete any cache you have as part of a WordPress plugin you have installed.

 - Go to Elementor > Tools and click “Regenerate Styles” — this is the most frequent cause for this issue.